-1.3 What is the purpose of I-73 and why do we need the project?
+1.3 What is the Purpose of I-73 and why do we Need the project?

-The purpose of the proposed project is to provide an interstate link between the southernmost proposed segment of I-73 (between I-95 and the Myrtle Beach area) and the North Carolina I-73/I-74 corridor, to serve residents, businesses, and travelers while fulfilling congressional intent in an environmentally responsible and community sensitive manner.
+The Purpose of the proposed project is to provide an interstate link between the southernmost proposed segment of I-73 (between I-95 and the Myrtle Beach Region) and the North Carolina I-73/I-74 Corridor, to serve residents, businesses, and travelers while fulfilling congressional intent in an environmentally responsible and community sensitive manner.

-The following primary and secondary needs have been identified in conjunction with the proposed federal action, which are in accordance with FHWA guidelines.
-The degree to which the project will serve the primary needs identified below will receive greater emphasis than the secondary needs in the alternatives and impacts analysis.
+The following primary and secondary Needs have been identified in conjunction with the proposed federal action, which are in accordance with FHWA guidelines.
+The degree to which the project will serve the primary Needs identified below will receive greater emphasis than the secondary Needs in the alternatives and impacts analysis.